 - regulations already in force that may restrict competition;

-- bills of laws; and
+- bills of laws; or

 - contracts to be entered into by government entities.

-SIC is also not encouraged to challenge, before an administrative court, regulations already in force issued by government entities that may conflict with competition laws, because in these cases, SIC would be challenging regulations issued by the same government of which it is a part.
+SIC is also not encouraged to challenge, before an administrative court, regulations already in force issued by government entities that may conflict with competition laws, because in such cases, SIC would be challenging regulations issued by the same government of which it is a part.

 Cartels have been considered an antitrust offence since Law 159 of 1959 came into force; however, this regulation did not explicitly mention cartels, but 'agreements with the purpose of, directly or indirectly, restricting the supply, distribution or consumption of raw materials, products, goods or services'.
 This regulation was modernised in 1992, when anticompetitive agreements were legally defined.
-Finally, in 2009, Law 1,340 was enacted (the Competition Law), stating that SIC is the only competition enforcement authority in Colombia (with the exceptions mentioned above), increasing fines on entities and the directors that participate in the conduct, and introducing a leniency programme that allows members of a cartel to blow the whistle in exchange for benefits during the investigation.
+Finally, in 2009, Law 1,340 was enacted (Competition Law), stating that SIC is the only competition enforcement authority in Colombia (with the exceptions mentioned above), increasing fines on entities and the directors that participate in the conduct, and introducing a leniency programme that allows members of a cartel to blow the whistle in exchange for benefits during the investigation.